- 12 Jul Off

 Tackle Beach fishing Gold coast.

 When beach fishing try to use the best quality tackle you can afford – the surf environment is a harsh on tackle with sand and salt spray constantly blowing on your reels.
 For all of my big fishing pursuits off the sand, whether it’s for jewies or other smaller more humble species, I recommend taking two outfits.
 One heavier outfit is spooled with 10-15kg mono and a lighter outfit running 6-10kg.
-On the heavier tackle I fish bigger slabs, whole fish or live baits, and the lighter outfit I usually fish with worms, pilchards or pipis.
+On the heavier tackle its a good idea to fish bigger slabs.
+Either squid, whole fish, or live baits, and the lighter outfit I usually fish with worms, pilchards, prawns or pipis.

 Braid or mono off the beach?
 Its a personal preference, but I find mono easier to work with, especially at night or when there’s a lot of sea weed drifting around.

-Having good length and strength in your beach rod is important for casting big baits, and for raising your mainline above the shore break not to mention fighting any bigger fish you may encounter.
+Having good length and strength in your beach rod is important for casting big baits.
+Not to mention raising your mainline above the shore break when fighting any bigger fish you may encounter.
 I recommend a rod of at least ten foot long that’s designed to handle your chosen line class.
 As for reels, my preference is for bigger threadlines, but Alvey’s also work well, and they are well suited to harsh beach environment.
 Good rod holders are essential as to protect your equipment from sand.
 Various rod holders are available from your local tackle store, or you can cheaply and easily manufacture your own from a piece of PVC pipe available from a plumbers supplier or your local hardware store.

 Tides for beach fishing Gold coast.